-1606 14.3 NEDA Phases and Campaigns
+1603 14.3 NEDA Phases and Campaigns

-- 1607 NEDA will be built in the following phases: - 1608 0.
-Upgrade of the Neutron Wall to use the new NEDA digital electronics. - 1609 1.
-Construction of a NEDA array consisting of about 50 detectors that can be combined with 1610 Neutron Wall to cover a solid angle of about 2π with a target-detector distance of 50 cm - 1611 2.
-Construction of the full NEDA array with about 350 detectors covering a solid angle of about 2π at a target-detector distance of 100 cm. - 1613 The NEDA array will be used in experimental campaigns at various accelerator facilities, like 1614 NUSTAR/FAIR, SPIRAL2/GANIL, SPES/LNL, etc. Currently, the decided plan is to use NEDA with up to about 45 detectors plus the Neutron Wall (50 detectors) combined with AGATA at GANIL in 2016-2017.
+- NEDA will be built in the following phases: - 1605 0.
+Upgrade of the Neutron Wall to use the new NEDA digital electronics. - 1606 1.
+Construction of a NEDA array consisting of about 50 detectors that can be combined with 1607 Neutron Wall to cover a solid angle of about $2\pi$ with a target-detector distance of 50 cm - 2.
+Construction of the full NEDA array with about 350 detectors covering a solid angle of about $2\pi$ at a target-detector distance of 100 cm. - The NEDA array will be used in experimental campaigns at various accelerator facilities, like NUSTAR/FAIR, SPIRAL2/GANIL, SPES/LNL, etc. Currently, the decided campaign is to use

+NEDA with up to 48 detectors plus the Neutron Wall, with 50 detectors, combined with AGATA at GANIL in 2016-2017.
 The new NEDA electronics will then be used for the first time.
 For this campaign, a total of 18 letters-of-intent have been presented at the AGATA at GANIL Physics Workshop in 2013.
-From 2018, NEDA with up to about 50 detectors, will be ready to be used at NUSTAR/FAIR and/or at SPES/LNL.
-More detailed plans regarding these later campaigns will me made later.
+From 2018, a setup of NEDA with 48 detectors, will be ready to be used at NUSTAR/FAIR.

-1621 14.4 Work Packages
+14.4 Work Packages